 Download and run Restoro to scan and restore corrupt and missing repositories from here, and then try updating Windows.
 If it doesn’t work, move to Method 2.

 2. Run The Program As Administrator

 Sometimes, this error comes up due to the non-availability of administrative privileges for the application you are trying to execute.
 For this purpose, right-click on the application and select Run as administrative from the list.
-Click Yes when a new windows pops-up and you will find the application running smoothly.
+Click Yes when a new window pops up and you will find the application running smoothly.

 3. Reinstall your application

 Reinstalling the application which is causing the 0xc000007b error can fix up the error at various occasions.
 During reinstallation, turn off the antivirus program and select the additional softwares provided during the installation because these softwares might be helpful.
 You can skip the search bars and other offer which are not relevant.